centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

 ---
 id: centreon-agent
-title: Installing the Centreon Agent
+title: Installing Centreon Helios
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+> This documentation concerns only MSP customers.

 ## Overview

-The Centreon Agent is a light piece of software that monitors its host machine and the services that run on it.
+Centreon Helios is a light piece of software that monitors its host machine and the services that run on it.

-The Agent can be used to monitor servers that operate an On-Premise Centreon service (Central, Remote Server, Poller, Map, etc.).
-The Agent is available on Alma/RHEL/Oracle Linux 8 and 9.
+Helios can be used to monitor servers that operate an On-Premise Centreon service (Central, Remote Server, Poller, Map, etc.).
+Helios is available on Alma/RHEL/Oracle Linux 8 and 9.

 The data is sent to the Centreon Cloud Platform.
 No personal data is collected.

->Although the following procedure and the Agent configuration files in general allow for some customization, we strongly advise you to leave the filenames etc. as shown here.
+> Although the following procedure and the Helios configuration files in general allow for some customization, we strongly advise you to leave the filenames etc. as shown here.

 ## Requirements

-- In order for the metrics to reach the Centreon Cloud Platform (where the monitoring of the monitoring is done), a Centreon Agent must be able to access our public endpoint at the following URL:
+- In order for the metrics to reach the Centreon Cloud Platform (where the monitoring of the monitoring is done), Helios must be able to access our public endpoint at the following URL:

     ```https://api.a.prod.mycentreon.com/v1/observability``` (port 443)